-The Accessible Information Standard (AIS) tells organisations how they should ensure that patients/service users and where appropriate, carers and parents with a disability, impairment or sensory loss receive information in formats they can understand and that they receive appropriate support to help them communicate.
+The Accessible Information Standard (AIS) tells organisations how they should ensure that patients/service users and where appropriate, carers and parents with a disability, impairment or sensory loss receive information/communication in formats they can understand.

 The policy sets out a specific, consistent approach to identifying this information and the communication to support the needs of these patient groups.